Yingzi-Technology/flutter_dynamic/example/README.md

 # yingzi_flutter_dynamicpage_example

-Demonstrates how to use the yingzi_flutter_dynamicpage plugin.
+Demonstrates how to use the yz_flutter_dynamic plugin.

 ## Getting Started